 Like India’s tax system, it can be difficult to understand the best way to pay employees, so they can have the lowest tax burden.

 International Payroll Support

 Working with international employees can be difficult, even without the headaches that come from trying to understand international tax laws.
 Our international payroll solutions take the responsibility of payroll management, tax reporting and withholding, and payroll compliance out of your hands.
-Velocity Global’s international payroll solutions provide simple way to manage your payroll with a centralized service for all your global employees.
+Velocity Global’s international payroll solutions provide simple way to manage your payroll with a centralized service for all your supported employees.
 Contact us today to learn more.